 When you enter a workplace and you meet a message like “People at home are expecting you back; WORK SAFE“.
-This strikes a consciousness in you to avoid anything that could deprive you of the privilege of getting back home safe.
+This strikes a consciousness in you to avoid anything that could deprive you of the privilege of getting back home safely.

 What are Safety Messages?

-Within the scope of this article we will highlight typical safety messages you could use in your workplace.
-Feel free to pick any of these messages, enlarge on prints and display in relevant areas within your workplace.
+Within the scope of this article, we will highlight typical safety messages you could use in your workplace.
+Feel free to pick any of these messages, enlarge on prints, and display in relevant areas within your workplace.

 It has been understood that sharing Safety Messages daily has lots of benefits, which are: